Allyson Perron and Marc Hymovitz receive 2020 Blake Cady Award

 Advocated for legislation to prevent youth tobacco addiction, help smokers quit

-Tobacco Free Mass presented its 2020 Blake Cady Award for Excellence in Tobacco Control Award to Allyson Perron of the American Heart Association and Marc Hymovitz of the American Cancer Society Cancer Action Network.
+Tobacco Free Mass presented its 2020 Blake Cady Award for Leadership in Tobacco Control Award to Allyson Perron of the American Heart Association and Marc Hymovitz of the American Cancer Society Cancer Action Network.
 The pair are being recognized for their outstanding work on landmark tobacco prevention and cessation legislation and for their tireless efforts to end the harms of tobacco use in Massachusetts.

 “Allyson Perron and Marc Hymovitz have dedication, integrity, and a willingness to find a way to make the impossible possible–qualities that have enabled them to such good work here in Massachusetts,” said Lauren Smith, MD, MPH, Chair of Tobacco Free Mass.
 “They are fully committed to ending the harm of tobacco use here in the Commonwealth.”